sharmaharisam/chat-app/README.md

 # chat-app

-an app where multiple users can chat at the saem time.
+an app where multiple users can chat at the same time.
 Built using socket.io and node.js